 Best Beaches in Paros Greece

-Paros island has some of the best sandy beaches in the Cyclades, with warm light blue crystal clear Aegean waters, so clear that even the tiniest fish and the smallest pebble can be seen on the bottom of the sea.
+Paros island has some of the best sandy beaches in the Cyclades, with warm light blue crystal clear Aegean waters, so clear that even the tiniest fish and the smallest pebbles can be seen on the bottom of the sea.

 Paros has many beautiful beaches to choose from and if you have a car, you can go around the island and explore them.
 Some of the best beaches on Paros Island are: